FOR TWO MONTHS, the Kapi Aga had known, by turns, abject terror, tremulous anticipation and delirious pleasure.

 “Meylissa is going to have your baby.”

 She might as well have told him she had the pestilence.
 He took a step backward and his sword slipped from his fingers and clattered onto the marble.
 His eyes were as wide as a horse bolting from a fire.
 He tried to say something and couldn’t.
-A thread of saliva spilled from his bottom lip.

 “You are thinking it’s not possible?
 That’s what she thought, too.
 But I promise you, Kapi Aga, you have defied their efforts to unman you.”